Dan in Real Life: Soundtrack

 "Mr. Blue Sky" by the Electric Light Orchestra is featured in the TV and radio advertisements for the movie, as well as "Let My Love Open the Door" by Pete Townshend and "Henrietta" by The Fratellis.
 The club mix of Inaya Day's "Nasty Girl (Vanity 6 song)" and Earth, Wind & Fire's "September '99 (Phats & Small Remix)" are also featured in separate scenes in the movie but are not on the soundtrack.
 "Human Hands" written by Elvis Costello (the original version appears on his album Imperial Bedroom).

 Reception

+Box office

+The film opened October 26, 2007 in the United States and Canada, and grossed $11.8 million in 1,921 theaters its opening weekend, ranking #2 at the box office.
+By the end of its run, the film grossed $68.4 million.
+It was the first Touchstone movie to be released under the Walt Disney Studios Motion Pictures name following the retirement of the previous Buena Vista Pictures Distribution.

+Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 65% based on 170 reviews, with an average rating of 6.2/10.
 The website's critical consensus reads, "The fine performances elevate Dan in Real Life beyond its sentimental plot."
-On Metacritic, the film has a weighted average score of 65 out of 100, based on 34 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 65 out of 100, based on 34 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Some critics described it as a non-holiday holiday film that is derived from that genre and the rom-com genre in general.
-A. O. Scott of The New York Times wrote "not to expect too much from Dan in Real Life that way you can be pleasantly surprised" but did while drawing attention to characterization questions regarding the female roles.
+A. O. Scott of The New York Times wrote "not to expect too much from Dan in Real Life that way you can be pleasantly surprised.".